 * This mild side effect may be a symptom of hepatitis C itself or of a serious side effect, such as reactivation of the hepatitis B virus (HBV).
-(See the “What are the warnings of Mavyret and Epclusa?” section below.)
+See the “What are the warnings of Mavyret and Epclusa?” section below for details.

 † This mild side effect occurred in studies of people taking Epclusa with the drug ribavirin.

 This chart may not include all mild side effects of these drugs.
 For more information on mild side effects of the two drugs, see Mavyret’s prescribing information and Epclusa’s prescribing information.

 Serious side effects

 In addition to the mild side effects described above, serious side effects may occur in people using Mavyret or Epclusa.
 See the chart below for a list of possible side effects.